m3rcer/m3rcer.github.io/permalinks/PhishOPS/StartingPoint.md

 **[Here is the link](https://gitlab.torproject.org/legacy/trac/-/wikis/doc/GoodBadISPs)** that provides a list of all the available VPS's that fit the criteria explained above.
 Choose accordingly.
 All credits go to [Alexander Færøy](https://gitlab.torproject.org/ahf) for this wonderful Repository.

+## Domain Name age

+Domain age is one of the first factors checked by anti-spam filters.
+The general rule is **the older the domain, the more trustworthy it gets**, provided it has been used with care and following good practices of email deliverability.
+Keep in mind that your domain reputation equals your sender reputation.

 ## Permanently disable ipv6 and uninstall unecessary services like exim

 Ipv6 is tricky to configure along with ipv4 and just adds a weighted overhead .
 For example, you'd have to create a seperate reverse DNS entry for ipv6 along w the ipv4 else gmail mail servers are bound to reject you.
 Exim or any other mail services that come by default packaged with some distributions like debian 8.
 They'd hinder the installation of another mail service.
 So uninstall any unwanted mail service of the kind also if they exist on your distro prepackaged.